datasmith007-gif/Moneymap/features/04-account-behavior-analysis.md

 - Refunds landing in a later month than the original spend.

 ## Open Questions
-- Push notifications in MVP, or in-app indicators only (given data freshness depends on manual uploads)?
+- In-app indicators only, or also browser-local notifications?
+(Server push is off the table — there is no backend in V1/V2, and data freshness depends on manual uploads anyway.)
 - Rollover budgets (unused budget carries to next month) — MVP or later?
 - Minimum data history before predictions activate (suggest: 2–3 months)?